144 pages | 8 1/2 x 11 | 112 color, 55 b/w illus.

 A comprehensive series of reconstructed views rendered in colors approximating the original finishes of polished plaster and paint, with 42 different stages of development in three-dimensional form, show what the Acropolis looked like at various times from ca. 330 BCE to CE 600.
 On an accompanying CD-ROM 112 color plates include constructions of individual structures and some photos of Acropolis fabric at the time of excavation and consolidation.
 The text accompanying the color plates provides a rationale for the sequences illustrated and an interpretation of ancient Maya intentions in developing the architectural forms that were found, including ideas of rulership and monumental architecture.

-H. Stanley Loten is an architect and former faculty member of Carleton University.
+H. Stanley Loten is an architect and Distinguished Research Professor at Carleton University.